Wizzard: Disbanding

 By autumn 1975 they had split, leaving a farewell single, "Rattlesnake Roll", which failed to chart, and a third album, Main Street, which their record label did not release as they deemed it insufficiently commercial.
 Wizzard had initially intended their second album to be a double, with one disc a set of rock and roll pastiches and the other disc jazz-rock.
 The label heard the rock and roll set and decided to release that as a single album, which appeared in 1974 as Introducing Eddy & The Falcons.
 Main Street, the jazz-rock set, languished in the vaults and was for some time presumed lost, but was finally released in 2000.

 Post-Wizzard

 Following the band's split in 1975, Wood and Price formed the short-lived Wizzo Band, after which Wood reverted to a solo career in addition to producing records for other acts, notably a 1979 Top 10 cover version of "Duke of Earl" for British doo-wop revivalists Darts.

 On 13 November 2014, saxophonist Mike Burney died, aged 76, after a long battle with cancer.
 Hugh McDowell died on 6 November 2018 following a long illness, at the age of 65.

-On 17 May 2022, bassist Rick Price also died.
+On 17 May 2022, bassist Rick Price died aged 77.
+Drummer Keith Smart died on 2 September 2025, at the age of 78.